What to do if you want to sell your property

 You will need to obtain an Energy Performance Certificate (EPC).
 This is required by law before you can sell your home.
 EPC’s were introduced to help improve the energy efficiency of buildings.
 For more information, and to find a registered and accredited Domestic Energy Assessors and Home Inspectors go to www.epcregister.com

 So that we can market your home effectively, we will produce sales details for your home highlighting the features and benefits you have told us about, including any photographs that will enhance these.

-•If there are any restriction in place on the sale of your property e.g. the property may only be sold to people living or working in the local area
+•if there are any restrictions in place on the sale of your property e.g. the property may only be sold to people living or working in the local area